 Teaching

-The Davis College of Agricultural Sciences & Natural Resources is recognized as a center of excellence in teaching and learning.
-With 26 degree programs, highly qualified faculty and staff, and excellent facilities, Davis College provides students with a full range of academic resources and opportunities.
+These people allow Davis College to continue to grow as one of the leading agricultural colleges in the nation.
+Davis College is recognized as a center of excellence in teaching and learning.
+With 28 degree programs, highly qualified faculty and staff, and excellent facilities, Davis College provides students with a full range of academic resources and opportunities.

 FACULTY